kedacore/keda-docs/content/docs/2.9/scalers/gcp-storage.md

 - `targetObjectCount` - Average target value to trigger scaling actions.
 (Default: `100`, Optional)
 - `activationTargetObjectCount` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional)
 - `maxBucketItemsToScan` - When to stop counting how many objects are in the bucket.
+(Default: `1000`, Optional)
+- `blobPrefix` - Prefix for the Blob.
+Use this to specify sub path for the blobs if required.
+(Default: `""`, Optional)
-(Default: `1000`, Optional) As counting the number of objects involves iterating over their metadata it is advised to set this number to the value of `targetObjectCount` * `maxReplicaCount`.
+- `blobDelimiter` - Delimiter for identifying the blob prefix.
+(Default: `""`, Optional) As counting the number of objects involves iterating over their metadata it is advised to set this number to the value of `targetObjectCount` * `maxReplicaCount`.

 The metric name will be generated automatically based on the trigger index and `bucketName`, for example: **s0-gcp-storage-bucketName**.